Mvarkus/makiRouter/README.md

 use Symfony\Component\HttpFoundation\Response;

 // More than one parameter
-// firstname and second name parameters have been defined globaly in Mvarkus\MakiRouter class, line: 31
+// firstname and second name parameters have been defined globaly in Mvarkus\MakiRouter class
 // So you do not have to define replacements here.
 Router::get(
     '/users/{firstName}/{secondName}',